dotnet/winforms/Documentation/porting-guidelines.md

 The migration process includes two steps: **preparing your project for porting** to .NET Core and **porting** itself.

+For additional information and assistance, we recommend checking out [this article on the dotnet blog][dotnet-blog-port-guide] as well as the [accompanying video tutorial][dotnet-blog-port-video].

 ## Prepare your project for porting

 1. **Run [.NET Portability Analyzer][api-port]** first to determine if there are